ltl5207/OSMASSEG/README.md

 ```

+After the training process, we select the Gan model whose translation results can have the best promotion on the validation set for the downstream task.

 ### 4).
 Offline pseudo-label prediction
-If you want to accelerate the training process of the final segmentation model, you can generate offline pseudo-labels using the translation and segment model pretrained for the warm-up stage, during which these pseudo-labels will not be updated. the according codes are at: \*\*
+If you want to accelerate the training process of the final segmentation model, you can generate offline pseudo-labels using the translation and segment model pretrained for the warm-up stage, during which these pseudo-labels will not be updated. the according codes are at: SACL/generate_pl.py
 ### 5).
 Final segmentation model
+Please run the train_pddca_v1.py and train_acdc_10sup.py in SACL folder, the commands we use are in the comments above the "__main__" line.
+Models will be saved at checkpoints folder.
 ### 6).
 Model test
+Please run the test_otherpeople_acdc.py and test_otherpeople_pddca.py firstly to save prediction masks.
+Then run other test codes for the metrics.

 ## 2. Directly train the final segmentation model using our synthetic data and pretrained models.

+if you don't want to start from the data synthesis, please download our pretrained models and data slices from: http://.
+Note that the slice pictures that have the suffix of "_A" means they belong to the clinical domain, and "_B" means the synthetic data.
+The label slice pictures of _A were generated pseudo-label from the pretrained models.